Francis Lewis High School: Advanced Placement courses

-College Now! courses

-Francis Lewis High School offers several courses from College Now, a program offered by the City University of New York to allow students access City University of New York classes and earn college credit.
-Classes are offered at Queens College and Queensborough Community College.

-Students can choose up to six classes including astronomy, health and nutrition, criminal justice/sociology, computers in modern society, English, and pre-calculus.

 Junior Reserve Officers' Training Corps

 In 1994, the US Army Junior Reserve Officers' Training Corps (JROTC) program was established in the school.
 It is the largest in the nation, with more than 1,000 cadets of the 1,725 high school chapters in the country.
 The battalion is an honor unit with distinction, and it is considered one of the best and well-known US Army JROTC units in the nation.
 It had a 100% graduation rate from 1992 to 2013.

-There are six JROTC teams, namely Academic, Choir, Drum Corps, Honor Guard, and Drill Team (Armed and Unarmed).
+There are seven JROTC teams, namely Academic, Cybersecurity, Choir, Drum Corps, Honor Guard, Fitness (Added in 2023) and Drill Team (Armed and Unarmed).
 Two teams compete, Academic and Drill Team (Unarmed – Patriot Pride, Armed – Patriot Guard).
 Francis Lewis High School used to have a competing Raiders team (female – Patriot Strength, male – Patriot Force).

 In 2018 allegations of hazing (involving sexual and physical assault) from the male Raiders team were made.

 The Patriot Guard were national champions in 2007, 2009–2011, and placed second in 2012.
 The Patriot Pride came in second in 2006, 2008 and 2009 and first in 2010 and 2013 National Championships in Daytona, Florida.

 The female Raiders were national champions for four consecutive years from 2009 to 2012.
 The male Raiders' most recent first-place title was in 2011, having come in third in the 2012 Nationals and second in the 2013 Nationals.

 The Academic team was awarded first place at the 2015 Leadership Bowl Nationals.
 The Academic team placed as finalists in the JROTC Leadership Academic Bowl in 2011, 2012, and 2013.

 In 2010, Francis Lewis had more cadets in the United States Military Academy than any other public high school in the United States.

 The JROTC Program may be chosen as an elective that a student may have in addition to their program.
 Students enrolled in JROTC are required to partake in weekly physical training, conduct school and community service, wear the Army Service Uniform once a week, as well as take courses on leadership, nutrition, personal finance, civics, and government.